Arbourthorne Community Primary School

 A robust and consistent approach to phonics teaching through a systematic synthetic phonics programme, teaches children how to segment and blend words, recognise tricky words and apply taught skills.
 This allows children to independently read fully decodable text and for most children this starts within FS2.
 Children engage and develop rapidly with the programme.
 Some children need further support after each teaching session and we run targeted and comprehensive 'keep up' sessions.

-We send home your child's phonically decodable book to read with you once they have shared this at least three times with the teacher in a small group, these books are also available on the Collins Hub for which your child has their own login.
+Phonically decodable texts, aligned to the Little Wandle Letters and Sounds (Revised 2021) programme, are used sequentially in the early stages of reading and for some learners beyond FS2 and Y1 as they continue learning to read in other year groups.
+We send home your child's phonically decodable book to read with you once they have shared this at least three times with the teacher in a small group, these books are also available on the ECollins Hub for which your child has their own login.
 This supports children's fluency and application and secures the letters and sounds that have been taught.
 Children will also choose a book of interest which they can share with you.
 This may be from the classroom or our library and these are books you will read to your child whilst discussing the storyline, characters or content.

 Which graphemes do children learn when in Reception and Year 1?